 Congratulations on choosing West Texas A&M University for your pre-professional studies!
-We will do our utmost to help in your preparation for medical school.
-The Pre-Medicine Program Guidelines are meant to serve as a resource during your journey as you prepare for medical school.
+These Pre-Medicine Program Guidelines are as a resource for your journey as you prepare for medical school.
+We will do our utmost to support your preparation.